plilja/plilja.github.io/_posts/2020-04-04-stateful-classes-in-spring.md

 ---

 I have been working with Spring at work for a couple of years now.
-One thing that has struck me regarding Spring is that it really discourages from having business logic on stateful classes.
+One thing that has struck me regarding Spring is that it discourages from having business logic on stateful classes.

 This is because any business logic will probably reside on a Spring bean, and Spring beans are most often Singletons.
-Even if you do tell Spring to scope your bean to a request, it will still be difficult to have data on it since Spring's DI mechanism doesn't know your data.
+Even if you do tell Spring to scope your bean to a request, it will still be difficult to have state on it since Spring's DI mechanism doesn't know your data.

-Instead you typically end up putting your logic in some kind of Service-class that acts upon the data coming as a method parameter.
+Instead, you typically end up putting your logic in some kind of Service-class that acts upon the data coming as a method parameter.
 I.e. you will end up with imperative code.

 Personally I kind of like imperative programming so I'm not saying this is necessarily bad.
-But it does puzzle me a bit, Spring is a really popular Java framework and Java is a language that strongly encourages object oriented programming.
+But it does puzzle me a bit, Spring is a very popular Java framework and Java is a language that strongly encourages object-oriented programming.

 Therefore I'm going to try writing some stateful Spring classes containing business logic.
 I'm going to use a shopping cart for an online store as an example.
-Of course this example is going to be simple enough that the right solution would be to put everything in the controller.
-But let's imagine that the logic was a bit more convuluted, as it probably would have been in a real case.
+Of course, this example is going to be simple enough that the right solution would be to put everything in the controller.
+But let's imagine that the logic was a bit more convoluted, as it probably would have been in a real case.

 ##### Spring style solution